MicrosoftDocs/power-platform/power-platform/admin/use-outlook-category-track-appointments-emails.md

 If your mailbox has the **Tracked to Dynamics 365** category, the delegate can track your emails and appointments by assigning the **Tracked to Dynamics 365** category.

 ## Category-based tracking with Dynamics 365 for Outlook
 Category-based tracking is not supported with Dynamics 365 for Outlook.
-We recommend that you do not enable OrgDBOrgSetting **TrackCategorizedItems** on a Dynamics 365 for Customer Engagement organization set up to use Dynamics 365 for Outlook.
+We recommend that you do not enable OrgDBOrgSetting **TrackCategorizedItems** on a Dynamics 365 apps organization set up to use Dynamics 365 for Outlook.

 ## Disable category-based tracking
-You can disable category-based tracking for the Dynamics 365 for Customer Engagement organization by disabling OrgDBOrgSetting **TrackCategorizedItems**.
+You can disable category-based tracking for the Dynamics 365 apps organization by disabling OrgDBOrgSetting **TrackCategorizedItems**.

 > [!NOTE]
 > If you disable OrgDBOrgSetting **TrackCategorizedItems**, the **Tracked to Dynamics 365** category is soft-deleted, with the category assignment retained in Outlook.
 If you delete the category from the master list, it will be deleted permanently.